 Committee Review and Housing Assignment

-A student has the right to decline an offered assignment; however, Residence Life may not be able to offer another option in an accommodated speace.
+A student has the right to decline an offered assignment; however, Residence Life may not be able to extend another option in an accommodated space.
 If a student chooses to decline the assigned space and thus forfeit their accommodation, that student then must go through the general housing selection process.

 The Committee meets monthly to review new requests.
 Students will be notified of the Committee’s decision via email, usually within a week of the Committee's meeting.

 Students who do not agree with a decision regarding